-Royal Sex Life Revealed In New Diana Tapes Slamming Charles
+Royal Sex Life Revealed in New Diana Tapes Slamming Charles

 Excerpts from an extraordinary series of videotaped recordings of Princess Diana, who died 20 years ago next month, in which she discusses her sex life with Prince Charles and reveals that she only met him 13 times before they married, are to be aired on British TV.

-The tapes, which were recorded as part of voice coaching and media training lessons Diana undertook after her separation from Charles, have a murky history.
+The tapes, which were recorded as part of voice-coaching and media-training lessons Diana undertook after her separation from Charles, have a murky history.

 It is believed they were handed to Diana by her voice coach Peter Settelen, and their existence remained unknown, but after her death the tapes were among hundreds of items that were discovered in police raids at the home of her former butler Paul Burrell.

-Burrell’s trial for hoarding Diana’s possessions collapsed after a direct intervention by the Queen, who told the authorities that Burrell had informed her that he was keeping some of Diana’s personal effects for safe keeping.
+Burrell’s trial for hoarding Diana’s possessions collapsed after a direct intervention by Queen Elizabeth, who told the authorities that Burrell had informed her that he was keeping some of Diana’s personal effects for safe keeping.

 The tapes were then returned not to Burrell or to Diana’s estate, but to Settelen, who, under British copyright law, is the rightful owner of the tapes.

-The footage, captured at her private residence in Kensington Palace, shows Diana rehearsing her speaking voice – but she also apparently used the sessions as an opportunity to reflect at length about her life and air general grievances about Charles.
+The footage, captured at her private residence in Kensington Palace, shows Diana rehearsing her speaking voice—but she also apparently used the sessions as an opportunity to reflect at length about her life and air general grievances about Charles.

 Snippets were broadcast by NBC back in 2004.

-Three years later, the BBC spent more than £30,000 buying an option to broadcast three minutes of the tapes for the program – but the resulting controversy meant the documentary was never shown.
+Three years later, the BBC spent more than £30,000 buying an option to broadcast three minutes of the tapes for the program—but the resulting controversy meant the documentary was never shown.

-Now, however, Channel 4, has commissioned Kaboom Film & TV to produce Diana: In Her Own Words with award-winning director Kevin Sim, and it is thought the tapes will be a pivotal element of the show.
+Now, however, Channel 4 has commissioned Kaboom Film & TV to produce Diana: In Her Own Words with director Kevin Sim, and it is thought the tapes will be a pivotal element of the show.

-Although the decision to broadcast the tapes will be widely criticized, as they were clearly never intended for public broadcast, Channel 4 said in a statement that the footage Settelen captured at her private residence in Kensington Palace in 1992 and 1993 is “the only known unmediated video with Diana ever recorded” adding, “the videos provide valuable new insight into one of the world’s most iconic women of the late 20th century and shed new light on her transformation into an enormously influential public figure who frequently dominated the world stage.”
+Although the decision to air the tapes will be widely criticized, as they were clearly never intended for public broadcast, Channel 4 said in a statement that the footage Settelen captured at her private residence in Kensington Palace in 1992 and 1993 is “the only known unmediated video with Diana ever recorded,” adding “the videos provide valuable new insight into one of the world’s most iconic women of the late 20th century and shed new light on her transformation into an enormously influential public figure who frequently dominated the world stage.”

 In one of the most controversial sections of the tapes, Diana reportedly talks about her sex life with Charles.

-According to a report in the Daily Telegraph, she says of her sex life with the prince, ''There was never a requirement for it from him.
+According to a report in the Daily Telegraph, she says of her sex life with the prince “there was never a requirement for it from him.

 “Once every three weeks about and I kept thinking it followed a pattern.